e-marshall/sentinel1_rtc/ch1_root.md

 The first [notebook](asf_local_vrt.ipynb) demonstrates working with data that was processed by Alaska Satellite Facility through their On-Demand server using HyP-3 SDK to submit jobs programmatically.
 The processed data is then downloaded locally.
 This notebook shows one approach for working with that data once its been downloaded locally.

-The second [notebook](asf_inspect.ipynb) shows preliminary dataset inspection of the ASF datset once it has been read-in and organized.
+The second [notebook](asf_inspect.ipynb) shows preliminary dataset inspection of the ASF dataset once it has been read-in and organized.

 ## Data processed and accessed from Microsoft Planetary Computer